MichaelCurrin/python-twitter-guide/deploy.md

+# Deploy

-## Deploy
+## Notes

+### Do I need this?

-_Note: You probably don't need to run this if you're not the maintainer of the project, but this can help for your own docs site projects._
+You probably don't need to run this if you're not the maintainer of the project, but this can help for your own docs site projects._

+## Warnings

+- The Docsify SSR tutorial is difficult to follow and has issues - you need an old version of Docsify, you need a site already running it seems and it must be on the root path to avoid errors and you have to setup the app to run on Vercel.
+- An alternative followed here is using _presite_, but to get it do work for Docsify involves hacky solutions to make it work and those are not simple to maintain or add to other projects.
+Also it does not come with a sitemap or robots which I added myself.
+- Waiting for Docsify 5 with prerendered solution will be nice.
+- Also consider moving to a static mark-down based site like MkDocs.

 ## What Docsify does